 - Amor De Cosmos, the second premier of British Columbia, Canada.
 His name in Portuguese actually means “Love Of Cosmos”.

 - Condoleezza Rice, current US Secretary of State.
-Name is based on a mis-spelling of the Italian musical term ‘con dolcezza’ which means ‘[to be played] with sweetness’.
+Name is based on the Italian musical term ‘con dolcezza’ which means ‘[to be played] with sweetness’.

 - Constant-Désiré Despradelle, French-born dean of architecture at Massachusetts Institute of Technology.